radujica/baloo/CONTRIBUTING.md

     cd benchmarks && python run.py              // correctness checks, plots, and memory profile

 ## Distribution
+Travis is set to build Weld from scratch and test with that, however the pypi deployment contains only specific binaries for Weld and the converters.
+Currently, the latest Weld master has been used.

     pipenv shell
     // build wheel distribution ~ binary
     python setup.py bdist_wheel (-p posix)?